Goal (sports): Shinty

 In shinty, a goal is scored if the ball goes over the goal line and under the crossbar.
 A goal can only be scored with a stick called a "caman"; no goal is scored if the ball is kicked, carried, or propelled by an attacking player's hand or arm.

+Treibball

+In Treibball, a point is scored when a dog knocks a ball (referred to as a rolling sheep) into the goal.
+Rolling sheep must be knocked into the goal in a particular order within the seven minute time limit.

 Water polo

 A goal in water polo is scored when the ball passes completely across the goal line, under the crossbar and between the goal posts.
 A goal may be scored through contact with any part of the attacker's body except a clenched fist.
 The goal structure in water polo is dependent upon the depth of the water.
 The goal mouth measures 3 metres across and is either 0.9 metres above the surface of the water or 2.4 metres above the floor of the pool, whichever is higher.
 Nets are required.

 Games with secondary scoring other than goals

 The following games have more than one possible method of scoring where the goal is the primary method, i.e. the method that scores the most points.
 In most cases the score is shown as the number of goals, plus the number of secondary scores (usually 1 point), plus the total number of points.
 The side with the higher number of total points is the winner.